top of page

 Even conservative estimates show that:

-• Unfilled roles can stretch existing teams → burnout → increased turnover → more gaps
+• Unfilled roles can stretch existing teams, leading to burnout and increased turnover.

-• High turnover leads to re-training, repeat onboarding, compliance risk, and data quality issues
+• High turnover results in re-training, repeat onboarding, compliance risk, and data quality issues.

-Clinical development is already expensive — but talent shortages are turning timelines into the most expensive variable of all.
+Clinical development is already expensive, but talent shortages are turning timelines into the most costly variable of all.

 Recruitment is still too often seen as an operational necessity rather than a strategic action plan.
 To eliminate talent bottlenecks, life-science and biotech organisations should shift to: